 After two weeks, you can cut down your burping sessions to once a day and then gradually lessen it to a couple of times a week as you finish up the 2 to 8 week process (more on that below).

 After consistent ‘sweating’, your plants will be ready to smoke in two to three weeks.
 But, you can get even more flavor and potency by pushing things six to eight weeks.

-If you have the patience to wait two months for your buds to ripen perfectly, you’ll be rewarded with potent, smooth, flavorful weed that will stay fresh longer.
+If you have the patience to wait two months for your buds to become perfectly ripe, your reward is a potent, smooth, flavorful, weed that will stay fresh longer.

 While it seems like curing is a time-intensive process, it’s worth it if you are going to use your bud to smoke.
 The flavor and cannabinoid makeup of weed changes as it dries, so the best stuff takes longer to make.
 All good things take time.